Kebur Zabagna: Post-occupation

 Following the return of Emperor Haile Selassie to Ethiopia, the Kebur Zabagna was reconstituted, and a Swedish military mission aided in its training.
 Men for the Kagnew Battalion, which fought in the Korean War, were drawn from the Imperial Bodyguard.
 During the Korean War they were armed with American weapons which included the M1 Garand .30-06, M1 carbine .30 and some had M1911 .45 ACP pistols.

 "It remained the elite force of the empire," notes historian Bahru Zewde, "until discredited in the wake of the attempted coup of 1960."
 That unsuccessful coup had been planned by its commander Brigadier-General Mengistu Neway, and his brother Germame Neway.
 In 1961 it numbered nine battalions; in 1969 some 7,000 men.

-In 1974 the Commander was Major-General Tafessa Lemma.
+During the state visits of Elizabeth II and Mohammad Reza Pahlavi to Ethiopia, Emperor Hail Selassie's Silver Jubilee Golden State Carriage was drawn by team of six Lippizaner horses and accompanied by 100 Imperial Guard on horseback in red and green uniforms.

 The Kebur Zabagna was disbanded after the Derg consolidated their hold on Ethiopia.

 Imperial Bodyguard Band

 The first permanent military band in the country to be established the Imperial Bodyguard Band in 1929 under the direction of Swiss conductor Andre Nicod.
-Notable members of the Imperial Bodyguard Band included Tilahun Gessesse and Mahmoud Ahmed.
 It was notable for its implementation of western style military music conventions in a first for any African nation.